 With the start of the Major League Baseball season right around the corner, Dad and I recently talked about what baseball trips we could potentially plan this year… Which reminded me of that really fun east coast vacation and our early morning airport breakfast!

-And now, far too many years later, I combined the two of our breakfasts into one recipe: these Healthy Flourless Double Chocolate Oatmeal Breakfast Cookies!
-They’re soft and chewy, exactly the way I love my regular cookies (and oatmeal-based granola bars!), and they have the same extra rich and chocolaty flavor of Dad’s muffin.
+And now, far too many years later, I combined the two of our breakfasts into one recipe: these healthy chocolate oatmeal breakfast cookies!
+They’re soft and chewy, exactly the way I love my regular cookies (and my oatmeal-based granola bars!), and they have the same extra rich and chocolaty flavor of Dad’s muffin.

 Instant oats have the same exact health benefits as traditional old-fashioned rolled oats.
 The only difference?
 They’re smaller and thinner!
-This means they soften faster, which gives your healthy flourless chocolate oatmeal breakfast cookies the best soft and chewy texture.
+This means they soften faster, which gives your healthy chocolate breakfast cookies the best soft and chewy texture.

 So pretty pretty please… Take the few extra moments to properly measure!
 (And if you use a kitchen scale like I do, then you’ll have fewer measuring cups to wash!)